Approximation algorithms for the MAXSPACE advertisement problem: Final remarks

 \section{Final remarks}

-This paper presented two generalizations for the MAXSPACE problem, called MAXSPACE-R and MAXSPACE-RD.
-We present a $1/9$-approximation algorithm for MAXSPACE-R and a PTAS for MAXSPACE-RD for the case that the number of slots is bounded by a constant.
+This paper consider two generalizations for the MAXSPACE problem, called MAXSPACE-R and MAXSPACE-RDV.
+We present a $1/9$-approximation algorithm for MAXSPACE-R and a PTAS for MAXSPACE-RDV for the case that the number of slots is bounded by a constant.
 These are the first approximation algorithm and approximation schemes to these MAXSPACE variants.

-When the number of slots is given in the input, we can show that MAXSPACE-RD is strongly NP-hard, and thus does not admit an FPTAS~\citep{adler2002scheduling, dawande2003performance}.
-We left open the question of whether the problem with a constant number of slots admits an FPTAS.
-In future works, we will consider the variant in which the value of an ad is given in the input, and may be unrelated to its size.
-This variant is a generalization of the Multiple Knapsack Problem~\citep{chekuri2005polynomial}, which is strongly NP-hard even for $K = 2$.
+A PTAS is the best approximation ratio for MAXSPACE-RDV one can expect since it does not admit an FPTAS even for~${K = 2}$~\citep{kellerer2004introduction}.
+This variant is a generalization of the Multiple Knapsack Problem~\citep{chekuri2005polynomial}.

+In future works, we will also consider MAXSPACE-RDV with the number of slots given in the instance, for which the ideas used in this work are not sufficient.